 Explore SQL Classes in New HavenMicrosoft Excel is the leading spreadsheet application and data analytics tool.
 With Excel, you can create charts, tables, automate workflow, track budgets and financials, and much more.

-Explore Excel Classes in New HavenData analytics is the process of analyzing raw data in order to draw conclusions.
+Explore Excel Classes in New HavenData analytics is the process of analyzing raw data to draw conclusions.
 Data analytics are used to study all kinds of data, including productivity, production, profit/loss and much more.

 Explore Data Analytics Classes in New HavenTableau is a data visualization tool used to simplify raw data.
 Data visualizations take data and turn it into easily understandable analysis diagrams – even for non-technical users.
 Visualizations can be used for data journalism, business insights (BI), reporting, and research.